Next Time: Spring 2024

 Weeks 12-15 will be spent back on campus summarizing the field results.
 During this final portion of the semester, students will analyze the data collected during their field experiments, write papers on individual projects, and present their results in a poster session patterned on those given at scientific conferences.
 Students will be expected to present the questions that their experiments addressed, describe their experimental design, and discuss their results in the context of the current literature.
 The poster session will take place on the last day of classes, where students will present their findings to the CSUN community.
 This poster session will promote student interactions with colleagues and those interested in this program.

 TROPICAL ECOLOGY AND CONSERVATION [5 units total: lecture/lab 3 units, field 2 units; BIOL 439/L with 492S].
 This course will cover a broad array of population, community and ecosystem-level concepts and processes including demography, competition, mutualism, herbivory, predation, succession, and energy flow.
 Tropical conservation issues will also be addressed in these contexts.
 During the first four weeks of the semester, students will be exposed to foundational information and field methods.

 SEMINAR ON TOPICS IN TROPICAL BIOLOGY [3 units total: BIOL 449 (undergraduate) or BIOL 615G (graduate)].
 This course will integrate biology with aspects of tropical physical science, culture, and politics.
 Specialists in a variety of areas, not strictly biological, will be guest speakers during the semester.
-This will provide students with a context for field experiences in Ecuador.
+This will provide students with a context for field experiences in the tropics.
 It will also give students an appreciation for the people and processes that affect (or are affected by) tropical biology.
 This seminar will also serve as a forum for presentations of the students' field research findings.

 TROPICAL BIODIVERSITY [3 units total: lecture 2 units, field 1 unit; BIOL 448 with 492U].
 This course will give students an in-depth systematic treatment of tropical biodiversity, primarily of plants and invertebrates.
 During the first four weeks of the semester, students will be exposed to foundational information and field methods.